Consortium leader:

 Brief description:

-For more information please visit Autonomous Systems National Laboratory's website: https://autonom.nemzetilabor.hu/
+For more information please visit the official National Laboratory website: https://autonom.nemzetilabor.hu/

 Implementing entity: